 The majority of students were degree-seeking in a variety of academic majors.

-Additionally, we are in the early stages of developing procedures to contact the 70% or 646 students that UMA accepted but have not yet enrolled at UMA or another institution to better understand the reasons for non-enrollment and how UMA could facilitate enrollment.
+Additionally, we are in the early stages of contacting the students that UMA accepted but have not yet enrolled at UMA or another institution to better understand the reasons for non-enrollment and how UMA could facilitate enrollment.